[Pseudotumoral xanthogranulomatous pyelonephritis: diagnosis with percutaneous biopsy and success of conservative treatment].

 6 However, focal XPN may be erroneously

-interpreted as renal cell carcinoma
+interpreted as renal cell carcinoma.
+The heterogeneous

 and solid aspect on computed tomography is indeed